GrimDarkTech/RSMADocs/Manual/en/Utilities/TerminalCommands.md

 Commands are handled by the __CommandHandler__ class.
 You can send a command for execution via the RSMA-API or the built-in RSMA terminal.
-Each command consists of a name and arguments separated by spaces.
+Each command consists of a name and arguments **separated by spaces**.
 Command example:
 _command argument1 argument2_